binnes/esp8266Workshop/en/part1/IOTCLOUD.md

 In the next set of instructions you will access the browser based editor included with the Continuous Delivery toolchain to make changes to the Node-RED application

-1. Select the **Ecliple Orion Web IDE** from the toolchain
+1. Select the **Eclipse Orion Web IDE** from the toolchain
 2. Select **package.json** from the list of files

     ![Orion Editor](../images/OrionEditor.png)

 3. Modify the file, remove the sqldb-dashdb nodes and add the dashboard nodes.
-The modifiled file should look like:
+The modified file should look like:

     ```JSON
     {